 - Buckie – Pozzi

 - Cullen – Rockpool Cafe and Restaurant

 Watch your time as some places don’t serve food between 2 pm and 5 pm.
-We found this out when we walked into Findochty (pronounced Fin-ech-ti) at 3 pm and had to make due with drinks at the Admiral’s Inn.
+We found this out when we walked into Findochty (pronounced Fin-ech-ti) at 3 pm and had to make do with drinks at the Admiral’s Inn.
 Fortunately, we had snacks with us and supplemented with local beer and Irn Bru.
-(I think Scottish walking holidays require a mid-walk stop for beer or a wee dram of whiskey.)
+(I think Scottish walking holidays require a mid-walk stop for a beer or a wee dram of whiskey.)

 Things To Do Along the Moray Coast Trail

 The main point of a Scotland hiking trip is to walk, but there are lots of things to do in Moray right along the trail.
 You will see so much from the trail, so these are just a few places where you might want to duck off the trail.

 Yes, Scotland has a Malt Whisky Trail (we went to some of the distilleries on Henry’s birthday a few years ago and it’s included in my Scotland Itinerary).
 At the start of the trail, you pass the smallest Moray distillery, Benromach Distillery, established in 1898.
 They sell the world’s only organic single malt.
 Also, cool to note is that it is owned by two local men; most of the distilleries in the area are owned by big corporations these days.

 The Moray Art Centre has a lovely exhibition space with local art.
 They also have rooms for people to make art and host art classes.
 It’s worth peeking in at the art and possibly taking something home to remember your trip.